awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 1. In the **Managed instances** list, choose the ID of a managed EC2 instance that you want to configure for patching\.
 **Note**
-When using the Amazon EC2 console and AWS CLI, it's possible to apply `Key = Patch Group` tags to instances that aren't yet configured for use with Systems Manager\.
+When using the Amazon EC2 console and AWS CLI, it's possible to apply `Key = Patch Group` or `Key = PatchGroup` tags to instances that aren't yet configured for use with Systems Manager\.
 If a managed node you expect to see isn't listed, see [Troubleshooting managed node availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 1. Select the **Tags** tab, then choose **Edit**\.

-1. In the left column, enter **Patch Group**\.
+1. In the left column, enter **Patch Group** or **PatchGroup**\.
+If you have [allowed tags in EC2 instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#allow-access-to-tags-in-IMDS), you must use `PatchGroup` \(without a space\)\.

-1. In the right column, enter the name of the Patch Group\.
+1. In the right column, enter a tag value to serve as the name for this patch group\.

 1. Choose **Save**\.